Searching

 card:1

-search for cards by template number - eg, to find the second cloze deletion for a note, you’d use card:2
+searches for cards by card type number, e.g. to find the second cloze deletion for a note, you’d use card:2

 note:basic

-search for cards with a Basic note type
+searches for cards created with a note type named "Basic".

 Ignoring accents/combining characters

-You can use nc: to remove combining characters ("no combining").
+You can use nc: (nc stands for "no combining") to make Anki ignore combining characters.
 For example:

 nc:uber